Mudcat Café

 The Mudcat Café is an online discussion group and song and tune database, which also includes many other features relating to folk music.

 History

-The website was founded by Max Spiegel as a Blues-oriented discussion site.
-It was named after a Mississippi Delta region catfish, capable of living in muddy waters.
-The fish is locally known as a Mudcat, which is where the name of the website is derived from.
+The website was originally founded in October 1996 as a Blues-oriented discussion site.
+It was named after a Mississippi Delta region catfish, capable of living in muddy waters, known locally as a mudcat.
 This region was the birthplace of the American Delta Blues style.
-Mudcat Café later transitioned from a Blues music forum to a Folk music forum.

-The website was founded in October 1996 and incorporated the Digital Tradition song database (started in 1988) after the database lost its original home.
-The song database is updated on a regular basis by members ("Mudcatters") and now contains the words to over 9,000 folk songs, many with an accompanying MIDI file and links to further information.
+Mudcat Café later transitioned from a blues music forum to a folk music forum.
+The website incorporated the Digital Tradition song database after the database lost its original home.
+Max D. Spiegel, the website's founder, is still its administrator as of 2023.